Readit News logoReadit News

 (I was also privileged when I switched to know that I didn't need to use shared machines.
 I was far enough along in grad school where I was allowed/encouraged to do everything on a personal laptop, and the few remaining "lab classes" with shared machines all allowed Remote Desktop.
 That took advantage of things like if you remote desktop back to one of your own machines, your remote machine still responds to your chosen layout once you've logged in.
 Just have to hunt and peck long enough to type your machine's address, username, and password.)

-niek_pas · 9 months ago
+niek_pas · a year ago

 I switched to Dvorak ±8 years ago, and I can still type qwerty almost as well as I could back then.
 I could imagine it being a problem if you're using other people's machines on a daily basis though.

-Kuraj · 9 months ago
+Kuraj · a year ago

 This entire discussion reads like perfect satire because I still can't decide whether we are being serious or not

-Shorel · 9 months ago
+Shorel · a year ago

 This mixed with LED keycaps that change to reflect the current assigned letter would be awesome.